Four-gluon vertex from the Curci-Ferrari model at one-loop order: Conclusions

-Therefore, the CF model shows once again to be suitable for extracting interesting information from the IR regime of YM theories using perturbation theory.
-This success is achieved thanks to the IRS renormalization scheme, which enables us to perform reliable calculations with a relatively low computational cost.
-Moreover, the associated predictions show a good agreement with first principles lattice simulations presently available.

-The present work comes as a first result in this subject within the CF model, adopting a simple configuration to discuss the main features of the four-gluon vertex, comparing with the recently released lattice data.
-The pioneering work~\cite{Orlando24} opens the doors to more throughout lattice investigations, and we hope that soon there will be more precise data available for the infrared regime, allowing us to understand better the form factors behavior in the deep infrared.
+This work comes as a first result for the four-gluon vertex within the CF model.
+The pioneering work~\cite{Orlando24} opens the doors to more throughout lattice investigations, and we hope that soon there will be more precise data available for the IR regime.
 We plan to exhibit analytical results for other collinear configurations and investigate the possible emergence of planar degeneracy.
 We hope to report on these subjects soon and provide a more in-depth analysis in a forthcoming paper.